Peripatric speciation: Peripatric

 The size of a population is important because individuals colonizing a new habitat likely contain only a small sample of the genetic variation of the original population.
 This promotes divergence due to strong selective pressures, leading to the rapid fixation of an allele within the descendant population.
 This gives rise to the potential for genetic incompatibilities to evolve.
 These incompatibilities cause reproductive isolation, giving rise to—sometimes rapid—speciation events.
 Furthermore, two important predictions are invoked, namely that geological or climatic changes cause populations to become locally fragmented (or regionally when considering allopatric speciation), and that an isolated population's reproductive traits evolve enough as to prevent interbreeding upon potential secondary contact.

 The peripatric model results in, what have been called, progenitor-derivative species pairs, whereby the derivative species (the peripherally isolated population)—geographically and genetically isolated from the progenitor species—diverges.
 A specific phylogenetic signature results from this mode of speciation: the geographically widespread progenitor species becomes paraphyletic (thereby becoming a paraspecies), with respect to the derivative species (the peripheral isolate).
 The concept of a paraspecies is therefore a logical consequence of the evolutionary species concept, by which one species gives rise to a daughter species.
-It is thought that the character traits of the peripherally isolated species become apomorphic, while the central population remains pleisomorphic.
+It is thought that the character traits of the peripherally isolated species become apomorphic, while the central population remains plesiomorphic.

 Modern cladistic methods have developed definitions that have incidentally removed derivative species by defining clades in a way that assumes that when a speciation event occurs, the original species no longer exists, while two new species arise; this is not the case in peripatric speciation.
 Mayr warned against this, as it causes a species to lose their classification status.
 Loren H. Rieseberg and Luc Brouillet recognized the same dilemma in plant classification.